nest-desktop/nest-desktop/docs/troubleshootings/activity.rst

 How can I change the size of dots?
    In the animation controller you can find a slider to adjust the dot size.

-How can I add a "trailing" effect for dots?
+I cannot find  the "trailing" effect box for dots in the activity controller?
    It only works with the animation of the spikes.